realmicu/minetest-micupack/README.md

   upload/rewrite please change active tab on SaferLua Controller to 'outp' or 'help'.

+* Furnace Monitor

+  This simple device allows to monitor Minetest Game standard furnace with Tubelib/Smartline devices that are capable of reading Tubelib node state (like SaferLua Controllers etc).
+  It receives 4-digit number and can be referred like any other compatible read-only node.
+  Monitor checks attached node only when status is requested so it does not consume CPU resources when idle (no timers).

+  Placement: place on any side of a furnace, make sure back plate of device has contact with monitored node.
+In case of wrong orientation use screwdriver.

+  Status:
+  "fault" - monitor is not placed on a furnace "stopped" - furnace is not smelting/cooking "running" - furnace is smelting/cooking items "standby" - furnace is burning fuel but there are no items loaded

+  Punch node to see current status.

 * Biogas Machines

   Work in progress, only a stub for now.
 Planned to expand TechPack with biogas-fuelled